openpipekit/opk-cli--simple-csv/README.md

 # OPK CLI: Simple CSV

-A cli for push data from a pipe to a csv.
+A CLI to push data from a pipe to a csv.
 Contains support for streams.

 Example:
 ```